godyracks/corneliusventures.co.ke/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 LEAVE A STAR TO KEEP ME MOTIVATED AT LEAST.
 Thank You!

 ## License

-This project is open-source hence no need for licensing.
+This project is under the MIT License.
+See the [LICENSE](https://github.com/godyracks/corneliusventures.co.ke/blob/master/LICENSE) file for more details.